Generalised Manin transformations and QRT maps

-and similarly for $F_b$.
-These equations are used in appendix A to prove the explicit formula for the generalised Manin involution, given in the following theorem. \begin{theorem} Let $P_{\alpha,\beta}(u,v)=0$ be a pencil of degree $D\geq2$ and let $p$ be a point which for $D>2$ is a base point and has multiplicity $D-2$.
+{Department of Mathematics and Statistics\\ La Trobe University, Victoria 3086, Australia\ For $N>2$ we have $ F_a(1)=F_a^{(z)}(1)=\cdots=F_a^{({z,\overset{N-3}{\ldots},z})}(1)=0$, and similarly for $F_b$.
+These equations are used in appendix A to prove the explicit formula for the generalised Manin involution, given in the following theorem. \begin{theorem} Let $P_{\alpha,\beta}(u,v)=0$ be a pencil of degree $N\geq2$ and let $p$ be a point which for $N>2$ is a base point and has multiplicity $N-2$.
 Then the generalised Manin involution with involution point $p=(c,d)$ is given by

 where $z$ is given by